shafiqulislam561/coding-assignment/README.md

                                                                   Quit the server with CTRL-BREAK.
 12. Then navigating to the url http://127.0.0.1:8000/ the django welocome page will be displayed
 13. After that need to navigate to the admin panel by using the following url http://127.0.0.1:8000/admin/ where the super user credentials need to used in order to login
-14. And after logged in to the admin panel Create, Read, Update and Delete operations can be performed for the app
+14. And after logged in to the admin panel Create, Read, Update and Delete operations can be performed for the app User types Parent and Child
 15. Alternatively Parent User for the app can be created by using the following rest api http://127.0.0.1:8000/app/parent/create and providing json data as:
     {
         "first_name": "Robert",